codingholt/CoinGecko-CLI/README.md

 - [x] make it so that people can use btc as a search option. (used fuse to search through object arr)

+- [ ] let people see the full coin name not coingecko api-id

 - [ ] implement charts. with help of [this repo](https://github.com/andrewjstone/cli-chart).\

 - [ ] top 100, top 25 by marketcap.